Q: Are you an 'AgTech' company?

 A: One of the questions is whether our products are used to displace other Alt Proteins (soy, wheat, pea. mycelium) or to supplement meat. and which types (e.g., beef versus pork).
 The impact of this is profound (>10x) in terms of CO2 equivalents avoided through the farm-to-fork supply chain.
 We need data on this which is as yet unavailable.

-Also, when vegetables decompose, they primarily produce methane (CH4), which is a potent greenhouse gas.
+Also, when vegetables decompose, they produce CO2 and also methane (CH4).
+Methane is a potent greenhouse gas.
 While specific figures for vegetables rotting in the field are not available, general estimates for food waste decomposition suggest emissions can range from 0.5 to 1.5 kg of CO2e per kilogram.
-We need to quantify the difference in methane output of a field harvested manually versus one harvested using Harveta where the side stream has been taken.
+We need to quantify the difference in CO2 and methane output of a field harvested manually versus one harvested using Harvesta where the side stream has been taken.
 We do not yet have this data, but plan to obtain it.
 This may vary by geography, and potentially by year, so can only ever be an estimate.

 Other questions include the percentage of Necta that is used for mycelium growth versus use in an AD plant, and the impact of this on CO2e.